 2015 Declared the International Year of Soils

-In December 2013, the United Nations General Assembly designated December 5th as World Soil Day and declared 2015 as the International Year of Soils.
+In December 2013, the United Nations General Assembly designated December 5 as World Soil Day and declared 2015 as the International Year of Soils (IYS).
 The designations were made in recognition of sustainable soil management’s essential role in food security, hunger eradication, climate change adaptation, poverty reduction, and sustainable development.
-The Secretariat of the United Nations’ Global Soil Partnership will serve as the Secretariat of the International Year of Soils.
-More information on the Global Soil Partnership, World Soil Day, and the International Year of Soils can be found on the Global Soil Partnership’s website.
+The Food and Agriculture Organization (FAO) of the United Nations has been nominated to implement the IYS 2015, within the framework of the Global Soil Partnership and in collaboration with Governments and the secretariat of the United Nations Convention to Combat Desertification.
+More information can be found on the 2015 IYS website, and a comprehensive calendar for IYS events is available on the 2015 IYS events website.

 2014 AAAS Symposium - “Santa’s Revenge: The Impacts of Arctic Warming on the Mid-Latitudes” - February 15, 2014